nazmi/esp-buggy/src/DEMO.md

 \page journey Technical Demo Documentation
 # Overview

 We had at least 4 technical demonstrations (TD) for this semester, accessing different parts of the buggy.
-They emphasise on the hardware control especially the motors and the software solutions on interfacing the microcontroller and other components like sensors and bluetooth module.
+They emphasised the hardware control, especially the motors and the software solutions to interface the microcontroller and other components like sensors and Bluetooth module.

-# TD1 : Motor Control
+# TD1: Motor Control

-On software side, the key task was getting the encoders and motors working as intended.
-After testing, I discovered that the distance scaled up with the speed of the motors, which make the distance reading unreliable.
-So, I settled down on **20% duty cycle** to keep it steady and avoid any residue momentum after stopping.
-PWM frequency was set at **1000 Hz** because the wheels were louder than the switches, why not?
+On the software side, the key task was setting up the encoders and motors to work as intended.
+I settled down on a **20% duty cycle** to keep it steady and avoid any translational inertia after stopping.
+PWM frequency set to **1000 Hz** because the wheels were louder than the switches, why not?
 The heatsink was also not too hot to touch.
-I chose to use **unipolar mode** as this offers less switching losses.
+I chose to use **unipolar mode** as this offered less switching losses.
 \dot
 digraph System{